Tanim7/Book-Store-App/README.md

 # Book-Store-App
-This is a Graphical User Interface (GUI) based Book Store Application which was made using Java and can be used to buy and sell books.
+This is a Graphical User Interface (GUI) based Book Store Application which was made using Java & JavaFX and can be used to buy and sell books.